doctest/doctest/doc/markdown/reporters.md

 REGISTER_REPORTER("my_xml", 1, MyXmlReporter);
 ```

-Multiple reporters can be used at the same time - just specify them through the ```--reporters=...``` [**command line filtering option**](commandline.md).
-Multiple ones can be specified using commas to separate them like this: ```--reporters=myListener,xml``` and their order of execution will be based on their priority - in the case of the example above - the number "1" (lower means earlier - the default console/xml reporters from the framework have 0 as their priority - negative numbers are accepted as well).
+Multiple reporters can be used at the same time - just specify them through the ```--reporters=...``` [**command line filtering option**](commandline.md) using commas to separate them like this: ```--reporters=myListener,xml``` and their order of execution will be based on their priority - that is the number "1" in the case of the example reporter above (lower means earlier - the default console/xml reporters from the framework have 0 as their priority and negative numbers are accepted as well).

-You can list all registered reporters with ```--list-reporters```.
-There is only 1 implemented reporter in the framework - a console reporter - an xml one is coming in the next version. the reporter interface can also be used for "listening" to events.

 When implementing a reporter users are advised to follow the comments from the example above and look at the few implemented reporters in the framework itself.
+Also check out the [**example**](../../examples/all_features/reporters_and_listeners.cpp).

 ---------------